sammonsjl/kubernetes-the-hard-way/docs/11-deploy-liferay.md

 [//]: # (host:controlplane01)

-Deploy the `coredns` cluster add-on:
+Deploy the `CoreDNS` cluster add-on:

 Note that if you have [changed the service CIDR range](./01-prerequisites.md#service-network) and thus this file, you will need to save your copy onto `controlplane01` (paste to vi, then save) and apply that.